WojciechMycek/Integracja-dostawy---symulacja-procesu-testowania-100-commitow/README.md

 The next goal is to provide the user with a Docker image of Jenkins that will already be appropriately configured for smooth deployment and execution.
 This requires preparing suitable documentation explaining the entire CI/CD mechanism, which will then be implemented.

 Prepare good image that could be used to run all CI / CD environment.

+Link to configured image is going to be provided by onedrive.
+Also clear instruction to run will be also attached